inginerie-software-2023-2024/proiect-inginerie-software-poli_invaders/Sprints/Sprint 2/README.md

 - we have implemented a multiplayer enemy spawner, and synchronized enemy health;
 - we have implemented synchronized player health and a replay functionality;
+- we have created and added new sprites for the upcoming enemies;

 The unresolved user stories have been pushed to the following sprints.